pivotal/docs-tap/scst-scan/tanzu-supply-chain/setup-supply-chain-component.hbs.md

 This section describes how to create a Custom Scanning Supply Chain Component that uses SCST - Scan 2.0.
 For more details about how to create a Component, see [Tanzu Supply Chain docs](../../supply-chain/platform-engineering/tutorials/my-first-component.hbs.md).

-1. Retrieve the component YAML of the Trivy Supply Chain Component.
+1. Retrieve the component YAML of the Trivy Supply Chain Component by running.

       ```console
       kubectl get component trivy-image-scan-1.0.0 -n trivy-app-scanning-catalog -o yaml > component.yaml
       ```

-1. Edit the following lines in the `component.yaml`:
+1. Edit the following lines in `component.yaml`:

     ```yaml
     apiVersion: supply-chain.apps.tanzu.vmware.com/v1alpha1